stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

 Well, it's the kind of thing as well.
-Like, it's-- it's-- it's with any, any piece of media, you need to be really confident that your format is robust.
+Like, it's with any piece of media, you need to be really confident that your format is robust.

 #### TIM